MicrosoftDocs/learn/learn-pr/wwl-azure/configure-secure-access-pipeline-resources/includes/5-configure-service-connections.md

     ![Screenshot of Azure Pipelines showing how to add pipeline permissions to the Service Connection.](../media/service-connection-pipeline-permission.png)

-## Step 3: Using the Service Connection in a Pipeline
+## Step 3: Using the Service Connection in a pipeline

 Once you've created a service connection, you can use it in your pipelines.
 Here's an example of how you can use a service connection in a YAML pipeline: